How To Clean The Worst Most Dirty Oven With Baking Soda & Vinegar

 STEP 3 Spread the paste on the oven bottom, top, and sides.

 Cover the oven bottom with a layer of baking soda paste.
 Next, dip your cloth into the bowl you used in step 2 to spread the paste over the top and sides.
 You can also use an old toothbrush or any other small scrubber to get in between grates on the bottom of the oven (if they exist).

 STEP 4: Let it sit, preferably for a couple of hours, and wipe off.

 At that point, you earned a break!
-Let the paste dry in a couple of hours at least.
-Let it sit overnight, but leaving it longer if need be, will help more if your oven stains are horrible.
+Let the paste dry for a couple of hours at least.
+Let it sit overnight, but leaving it longer, if need be, will help more if your oven stains are horrible.
 With your Mr. Siga microfiber, wipe the paste off.

 STEP 5: Spray with Vinegar

 The next step is to spray some vinegar to help with extra cleaning action and get the residue off.
 It is way better than water, but if you prefer to use water if that’s all you have.
 You can use the same kind of white vinegar that you cook with.
 There is cleaning vinegar; however, it’s so strong that it has to be diluted, or you won’t breathe well.
 Even natural things can be potent in high concentrations; beware.
 You can use regular household vinegar for simplicity.
 You will be fascinated by this natural little science experiment while you clean.
 It smells like dill pickles in here, but we’re not making pickles!